-A hit-and-run accident defined by Montgomery County law is when someone strikes a person or their property in a vehicle, and then leaves the scene of the accident without providing any information or assistance to any injured parties.
-If someone injured you and then drove off, get in touch with a Montgomery County hit-and-run car accident lawyer to protect your rights and help you fight for compensation.
-By speaking with a well-practiced Montgomery County car crash attorney, you could improve your chances of a favorable outcome.
+A hit-and-run accident defined by Montgomery County, Pennsylvania law is when someone strikes a person or their property in a vehicle, and then leaves the scene of the accident without providing any information or assistance to any injured parties.
+If someone injured you and then drove off, get in touch with a Montgomery County, PA hit-and-run car accident lawyer to protect your rights and help you fight for compensation.
+By speaking with an experienced Montgomery County, PA car crash attorney, you could significantly improve your chances of receiving compensation for your accident and injuries.

 Common Elements in Hit-and-Run Cases

-The common fact pattern surrounding hit-and-run accidents in Montgomery County is that the people involved are generally scared.
+The common fact pattern surrounding hit-and-run accidents in Montgomery County, PA is that the people involved are generally scared.
 They often fear the repercussions of being in a crash because they do not have auto insurance, or they are worried that their insurance rate will go up.
 The victims of a hit-and-run driver are often left wondering what they did wrong, but when someone else bolts from the scene of an accident, it is they who are at fault.

 In other cases, someone who is under the influence of drugs or alcohol would be involved in a hit-and-run.
 They either know that they are going to be in significant trouble if they are caught by the police if they remain at the scene, or they are so intoxicated that they do not understand that an accident has occurred and that they must stay.
 In Pennsylvania, plaintiffs are not usually able to recover damages for pain and suffering, but when the injury is caused by someone who was operating a vehicle while intoxicated, they may be able to seek non-economic damages.